"

 8.2 The History of Movies

-The movie industry originated in the early 19th century through a series of technological developments: the creation of photography, the discovery of the illusion of motion by combining individual still images, and the study of human and animal locomotion.
+The movie industry originated in the early 19th century through a series of technological developments: the creation of photography, the discovery of the illusion of motion by combining individual still images by luminaries such as Eadweard Muybridge and Étienne-Jules Marey, and the study of human and animal locomotion.
 The history presented here begins at the culmination of these technological developments, where the idea of the motion picture as an entertainment industry first emerged.
 Since then, the industry has seen extraordinary transformations, some driven by the artistic visions of individual participants, some by commercial necessity, and still others by accident.
 The complexity of cinema’s history prohibits this book from mentioning every important innovator and movement.
 Nonetheless, this chapter will help readers understand the broad arc of the development of a medium that has captured the imaginations of audiences worldwide for over a century.

 The Beginnings: Motion Picture Technology of the Late 19th Century

-While the experience of watching movies on smartphones may seem like a drastic departure from the communal nature of modern film viewing, in some ways the small-format, single-viewer screen display recaptures film’s early roots.
-In 1891, the inventor Thomas Edison, together with his assistant William Dickson came out with what they called the kinetoscope, a device that would become the predecessor to the motion picture projector.
-The kinetoscope consisted of a cabinet with a window through which individual viewers could experience the illusion of a moving image (Gale Virtual Reference Library) (British Movie Classics).
-A perforated celluloid film strip with a sequence of images on it was rapidly spooled between a light bulb and a lens, creating the illusion of motion (Britannica).
-The images viewers could see in the kinetoscope captured events and performances that Edison staged at his film studio in East Orange, New Jersey, especially for the Edison kinetograph (the camera that produced kinetoscope film sequences): circus performances, dancing women, cockfights, boxing matches, and even a tooth extraction by a dentist (Robinson, 1994).
+While the experience of watching movies on smartphones may seem like a drastic departure from the communal nature of modern film viewing, in some ways, the small-format, single-viewer screen display recaptures the early roots of film.
+In 1891, inventor Thomas Edison, along with his assistant William Dickson, introduced the kinetoscope.
+This device would become the predecessor to the motion picture projector.
+The kinetoscope consisted of a cabinet with a window through which individual viewers could experience the illusion of a moving image (Gale Virtual Reference Library, British Movie Classics).
+A perforated celluloid film strip with a sequence of pictures on it was rapidly spooled between a light bulb and a lens, creating the illusion of motion (Britannica).
+The images viewers could see in the kinetoscope captured events and performances that Edison staged at his film studio in East Orange, New Jersey, especially for the Edison kinetograph (the camera that produced kinetoscope film sequences): circus performances, dancing women, cat fights, boxing matches, and even a man sneezing (Robinson, 1994).

-As the kinetoscope gained popularity, the Edison Company began installing machines in hotel lobbies, amusement parks, and penny arcades, and soon kinetoscope parlors—where customers could pay around 25 cents for admission to a bank of machines—had opened around the country.
-However, when friends and collaborators suggested that Edison find a way to project his kinetoscope images for audience viewing, he apparently refused, claiming that such an invention would make less profit (Britannica).
+As the kinetoscope gained popularity, the Edison Company began installing machines in hotel lobbies, amusement parks, and penny arcades.
+Soon, kinetoscope parlors—where customers could pay around 25 cents for admission to a bank of machines—opened around the country.
+However, when friends and collaborators suggested that Edison find a way to project his kinetoscope images for audience viewing, he refused, claiming that such an invention would make less profit (Britannica).

 Because Edison hadn’t secured an international patent for his invention, variations of the kinetoscope soon appeared throughout Europe.
 This new form of entertainment achieved instant success, and many mechanics and inventors, seeing an opportunity, began toying with methods of projecting moving images onto a larger screen.
-However, the invention of two brothers, Auguste and Louis Lumière—photographic goods manufacturers in Lyon, France—saw the most commercial success.
+However, the invention of two brothers, Auguste and Louis Lumière, who were manufacturers of photographic goods in Lyon, France, saw the most commercial success.
 In 1895, the brothers patented the cinématographe (the origin of the term cinema), a lightweight film projector that also functioned as a camera and printer.
-Unlike the Edison kinetograph, the cinématographe’s light weight made outdoor filming much easier, and over the years the brothers used the camera to take well over 1,000 short films, most of which depicted scenes from everyday life.
+Unlike the Edison kinetograph, the cinématographe’s lightweight design made outdoor filming much easier.
+Over the years, the brothers used the camera to create well over 1,000 short films, most of which depicted scenes from everyday life.

 Early film screening

-By the close of the 19th century, as public excitement over the moving picture’s novelty gradually wore off, filmmakers began to experiment with film’s possibilities as a medium in itself (not simply as a tool for documentation, analogous to the camera or the phonograph).
+By the close of the 19th century, as public excitement over the moving picture’s novelty gradually wore off, filmmakers began to experiment with the medium’s possibilities as a means of expression in itself (not simply as a tool for documentation, analogous to the camera or the phonograph).
 Technical innovations allowed filmmakers like Parisian cinema owner Georges Méliès to experiment with special effects that produced seemingly magical transformations on screen: flowers turned into women, people disappeared with puffs of smoke, a man appeared where a woman had just been standing, and other similar tricks (Robinson).

 A Trip to the Moon